 - This option is available for tax returns filed either on paper or electronically.

-- Continue to the screen titled E-Filing - Purchase Savings Bonds to purchase U.S. Series I Savings Bonds
+- On the screen titled E-Filing - Purchase Savings Bonds for Yourself, select the dollar amount of U.S. Series I Savings Bonds from the drop-down you wish to purchase for yourself and your spouse, then click Continue.